psb/bucklescript.github.io/docs/difference-from-native-ocaml.md

 ## Physical (in)equality

-In general, only use physical equality as an optimization technique; don't rely on its correctness, since it is tightly coupled with the runtime.
+In general, only use physical equality as an optimization technique; do not rely on its correctness, since it is tightly coupled with the runtime.

 ## String Char Range